 The next step is to position your USP at the center of your business and getting it off the ground.
 Sounds daunting, but don’t worry, we’re here to help.
-At IdeaBuddy, we proudly give brand new entrepreneurs like you a hand with turning fuzzy ideas into investor-ready business plans.
+At IdeaBuddy, we proudly give brand new entrepreneurs like you a hand with turning fuzzy ideas into a money-making business.

-To get started, head into your IdeaBuddy account (or sign up for free) and click on Story Mode in the left-side menu.
+To get started, you need to create your IdeaBuddy account and head on to Business Guide.
 Once you’re in, you’ll see the different stages of your journey.
 Since you’re just getting started, going in order is advised, but for now, let’s go straight into Product.

 Now you’ll see a page with all the little details that we’ll evolve together to make your business bloom.
 First in line is the USP, so click on Add Unique Selling Proposition.

 Here you’ll notice a few USPs already sitting pretty, just to nudge you in the right direction.
 But you can go ahead and add up to three USPs of your own.